KoviAnusha/Covid19-Data-Engineering-Project/README.md

 6. Build Dimensional model using star schema
 7. Creation of Dimension and Fact Tables in python (pandas)
 8. Loading data into those tables in python (pandas)
-8. Save resulted csv files onto S3
+9. Save resulted CSV files onto S3
-9. Writing a AWS Glue Job using Python Shell Script
+10. Writing a AWS Glue Job using Python Shell Script
    - Connect to Redshift
    - Create Dimension and Fact Table schemas.
    - Load data from CSV files in S3 to Redshift

-10. This is the creation of a datawarehouse.
+## This is the creation of a datawarehouse.